bucanero/apollo-ps4/README.md

 * This exports encrypted saves signed to the account id of the user exporting them and can usually only be used on the same user even on a different console unless Apollo or Save Wizard are used.
 * To use your savedata on a jailbroken and retail console see Activating offline profiles.
 Otherwise export and import as needed.
 Using the option `Copy save game` or `Export save game to Zip` in Apollo and backing it up to a USB is suggested as it gives you decrypted savedata.

-===Managing Encrypted savedata acquired online === Encrypted saves are saves made from retail/unjailbroken PS4s made via Account Data Management feature or come from Save Wizard.
+## Managing Encrypted savedata acquired online
+Encrypted saves are saves made from retail/unjailbroken PS4s made via Account Data Management feature or come from Save Wizard.
 * Note that Save Wizard is not needed.
 * Note that the saves must be from 11.00 or lower.
-# On a USB drive formatted as exFAT, put the saves in the following structure: `/PS4/SAVEDATA/ <ACCOUNT-ID> / <title-id` and inside the ACCOUNT-ID should be a folder with the title id of the game CUSAxxxxx and inside it the save files.
+1. On a USB drive formatted as exFAT, put the saves in the following structure: `/PS4/SAVEDATA/ <ACCOUNT-ID> / <title-id` and inside the ACCOUNT-ID should be a folder with the title id of the game CUSAxxxxx and inside it the save files.
 * The ACCOUNT-ID can be  `0000000000000000` or `abcdef01234556789` or any 16 hex characters.
 * The title-id is that of the game for example `CUSA09193`.
-# Back to the PS4, open the game the save was made for, and make a brand new save.
+2. Back to the PS4, open the game the save was made for, and make a brand new save.
-# Open Apollo Save Tool.
+3. Open Apollo Save Tool.
-# Navigate to USB Saves.
+4. Navigate to USB Saves.
 Select the save.
-# Select copy to HDD.
+5. Select copy to HDD.
 Select yes to resign it.
-# Check to see if the save is present in HDD Saves.
+6. Check to see if the save is present in HDD Saves.
 * Note sometimes save files may display a ??? firmware warning in this case try the following.
-# Delete all savedata of the game on the HDD and create new savedata.
+7. Delete all savedata of the game on the HDD and create new savedata.
-# Export it via the Account Data Management feature from settings.
+8. Export it via the Account Data Management feature from settings.
 Or for decrypted data `Copy save game` to USB.
-# Compare the online savedata names and make it match the one you just got from the console then try again.
+9. Compare the online savedata names and make it match the one you just got from the console then try again.

 === Managing Decrypted savedata acquired online  === Decrypted saves are usually your own but sometimes are shared online.